 Common Authors

-We analyzed corals, elasmobranchs and molluscs to compare the results with and without the most common author, as in Ward and Lafferty (2004).
+We analyzed corals, elasmobranchs and molluscs to compare the results with and without the most common author, as in WL04.
 Excluding the most common author did not change the result, except for molluscs where the trend in the original data was marginally significant beforehand (Table S2).
 However, no author was extremely prolific relative to the total number of papers for that time period (Table S3).

 Table S2.
 Results of analyses to check for bias from common authors for corals, elasmobranchs and molluscs